truth table: test_truth_table_tests

 TypeError: 'NoneType' object is not callable

-I cannot call None the way I can call a function
+because I cannot call None like a function.

 • I make it a function